-- You will learn how to create integrated marketing strategies across different market types and sectors, utilising different promotional tools and tactics, to create a consistent brand identity and foster competitive advantage.
+- Learn to develop integrated marketing strategies and how to use promotional tools and tactics to create a consistent brand and build competitive advantage.

-- You will gain relevant exemptions from the Chartered Institute of Marketing (CIM).
+- Gain relevant exemptions from the Chartered Institute of Marketing (CIM).

-- You will have the opportunity to practise what you learned and build valuable connections in the industry through our one-year paid work placement.
+- Practise what you learn, and build valuable connections in the industry, through our one-year, paid work placement.

 This programme is subject to validation*

-Throughout your degree, you will learn how to run marketing communication campaigns, create unique brand identities and how to foster competitive advantage, whilst considering the ethical consequences and sustainability issues of the various activities of marketing communications.
+Over the course of your degree, you will develop the skills needed to run your own marketing communication campaigns, create unique brand identities and foster competitive advantage, while also considering the ethical and sustainability issues that come into play in marketing communications.